hamtana/cosc349-assignment2/README.md

 Both the Request & Management service containers are served by a database; a single container running a PostgreSQL.

 ### Description of the Repository:
-Within the root of this repository is a build.gradle with dependencies to 3 other sub-projects, common, request-service and management-service.
+Within the root of this repository is a build.gradle with dependencies to 3 other subprojects, common, request-service and management-service.
 The common directory contains all the Data Access objects & Domain classes.
 While the request and management services each contain java web server code and specification for the end-points for each service.